Introducing camdl: engineering rigor for stochastic compartmental modeling

 actually execute the simulation.
 With this DSL-compiler-IR architecture, the

-modeller never needs to write the finicky, bug-prone code underneath — the
+modeler never needs to write the finicky, bug-prone code underneath — the

 state-update loop, the propensity evaluator, the particle filter, the gradient